Seven Ways to Take Advantage of Your 401(k) Plan and Additional Options

 Funds from your retirement plan and your Social Security benefits can provide a great deal or all of your needs, but there are other options you may want to consider.

 - Traditional IRAs.
 Making annual contributions to an IRA can add up significantly, especially if you start early.
-The current contribution limit for 2017 is $5,500 and the limit is scheduled to be increased steadily over the coming years.
-In addition you can contribute an extra $1,000 if you are age 50 or over.
+The contribution limit for 2022 is $6,000.
+In addition, you can contribute an extra $1,000 if you are age 50 or over.
 There are rules about eligibility and tax deductibility to consider, but do not ignore this powerful tool.